Asbestos Exposure and Veterans

 To date, tens of thousands of veterans have been diagnosed with asbestos-related diseases.
 And experts expect those numbers to increase, due to the long latency period — between 10 and 50 years — of cancers like mesothelioma.
-It often takes decades for asbestos fibers to create the scarring that can lead to tumors, making it likely that more veterans will be diagnosed with a multitude of diseases solely due to exposure to asbestos.
+It often takes decades for the toxic fibers to create the scarring that can lead to tumors, making it likely that more veterans will be diagnosed with a multitude of diseases solely due to prolonged exposure.

 Asbestos wasn’t just harmful to the service members who worked with it on a daily basis — their families were often exposed to the toxic dust.
-Microscopic pieces of asbestos fibers attached to the workers’ clothing, hair, and skin and often became embedded in furniture, carpet, and other areas of their homes.
+Microscopic pieces of the fibers attached to the workers’ clothing, hair, and skin and often became embedded in furniture, carpet, and other areas of their homes.

 Doctors refer to this as ‘indirect’ or ‘secondary’ exposure, and it can be just as harmful as working with the material directly.
-Repeated asbestos exposure — in any form — is potentially dangerous and can cause health problems.
+Repeated exposure — in any form — is potentially dangerous and can cause health problems.
 Before the United States dramatically restricted asbestos use in the late 1970s, coming home with asbestos-laden clothing, tools, and shoes was a common occurrence.

 Filing a Claim with The Department of Veterans Affairs (VA)

 All honorably discharged U.S. service members may apply for VA benefits.
 These include monthly disability payments, medical expenses, and survivor benefits (referred to as dependency or indemnity compensation) for family members.
 Veterans who developed mesothelioma or a related illness as a result of asbestos exposure can apply for compensation directly through the VA, which will determine individual eligibility.

 In order to start the VA claims process, a veteran must have three things:

 1. A current diagnosis of an asbestos-related illness recognized by the VA

-2. Proof the service member worked with or was exposed to asbestos during the time they served
+2. Proof the service member worked with or was exposed to the mineral during the time they served

-3. A ‘nexus letter’ from a doctor to prove the current disease diagnosis is a result of asbestos exposure
+3. A ‘nexus letter’ from a doctor to prove the current disease diagnosis is a result of prolonged exposure

 How to File a VA Claim